love-porwal/cointab/README.md

 ## Features
 The project includes the following features:
-- Debouncing: For handling user input with reduced API calls.
 - Pagination: To navigate through the user data in a paginated manner.
 - Multiple Filters: To filter user data based on various criteria.